isawnyu/pleiades.datasets/data/gis/README.md

     <dd>
         <ul>
             <li>Date and time the record was created in the Pleiades gazetteer.</li>
-            <li>Format: A date-time string conforming to the [ISO 8601 Date and Time Format](https://en.wikipedia.org/wiki/ISO_8601), e.g. "2016-07-13T13:31:46Z".
-All date-times are calculated to the second in Universal Coordinated Time (UTC) and the "Z" timezone indicator is appended.</li>
+            <li>Format: A date-time string conforming to the <a href="https://en.wikipedia.org/wiki/ISO_8601">ISO 8601 Date and Time Format</a>, e.g. "2016-07-13T13:31:46Z".
+All date-times are calculated to the second in <a href="https://en.wikipedia.org/wiki/Coordinated_Universal_Time">Coordinated Universal Time (UTC)</a> and the "Z" timezone indicator is appended.</li>
             <li>Applies to: connections.csv, locations_*.csv, names.csv, and places.csv.</li>
         </ul>
     </dd>